locationtech/geomesa/docs/user/spark/sparksql_functions.rst

 SparkSQL Functions
 ==================

-The following is a full list of the spatial SparkSQL user-defined functions defined by the ``geomesa-spark-sql`` module.
+The following is a list of the spatial SparkSQL user-defined functions defined by the ``geomesa-spark-sql`` module.

 Geometry Constructors
 ---------------------